ashleychea/GRC-Analyst-Journey/week1.md

 ### Improvements

-Moving forward into Week 2,

-- During week 2, my focus is to:
+Moving forward into Week 2 my focus is to improve on,